 Powerful Looping Strategies: Iterating Files and Lists in Bash Scripts

-Bash loops are the engine of automation in shell scripting.
-Whether you need to process every file in a directory, perform a task a set number of times, or read configuration data line by line, loops provide the necessary structure to handle repetitive operations efficiently.
+Bash loops are where small shell commands become useful automation.
+Whether you need to process every file in a directory, perform a task a set number of times, or read configuration data line by line, loops give you the structure to repeat work without copy-pasting commands.

 The for Loop: Iterating Over Fixed Sets